dexscript/design/README.md

-# shiti
+# benda

-shiti is a description tool which describe the cyberspace as relationship between entities
+benda is a description tool which describe the cyberspace as relationship between entities